meogrady/OrangeHRM-Win10-Java/README.md

 * TestNG version: 7.1.0

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using nnn:

 ```
 $ No setup required